kisungyou/filling/paper/paper.md

 affiliations:
 - index: 1
   name: Department of Applied and Computational Mathematics and Statistics, University of Notre Dame
-title: "filling: Matrix Completion, Imputation, and Inpainting in R"
+title: "filling: Matrix Completion in R"
 tags:
 - R
 - matrix completion